thanhit95/multi-threading/README.md

   - In addition, sharing large amounts of data through separate threads of execution within the same address space provides extremely high-bandwidth, low-latency communication between separate tasks within an application.

 In fact, multithreading is extremely important in the current software industry.
 It lets you do concurrency.
 It solves asynchronous problems.

 &nbsp;

+If you want to explore more articles, read here: [notes-articles.md](notes-articles.md).

+&nbsp;